-Editor’s Note: Whether the internal AF or the NEF need to separate the MediaSubComponent or adding fDescs or ethfDescs inside the evSuscs if different events applies to different single-modal data flow is FFS.

 Editor’s note: It is FFS whether the notifUri and notifCorreId attributes may be required for the evSubsc attribute.

 The bit rate information and flow status information provided within the "MediaSubComponent" data type takes precedence over information provided within "MediaComponent" data type.